Accreditation

 Continuous improvement

-In 2023, we will begin the fourth cycle of the scheme, which is under development in consultation with a sector-wide National Accreditation Scheme Review Working Group.
-We are building a new National Accreditation Scheme portal to facilitate centres’ access to their accreditation documents.
+In 2023, the fourth cycle of the scheme began after a development process and consultation with a sector-wide National Accreditation Scheme Review Working Group.
+The National Accreditation Scheme portal allows centres to upload and access their accreditation documents.